-The Georgia Committee of the NMWA will include these artists in an upcoming pop-up show in collaboration with MOCA GA October 5-14, as well as promote them on our website and in the media to further our mission of supporting NMWA and bringing national and international attention to Georgia Women artists.
-The opening reception will be October 5th at MOCA GA will run from January 16, 2020- March 10, 2010.
+In Georgia, five female artists working in paper will be selected for an upcoming show at MOCA GA as well as promote them on our website and in the media to further our mission of supporting NMWA and bringing national and international attention to Georgia Women artists.
+The show at MOCA GA will run from January 16, 2020- March 10, 2010.

 Lola Brooks is an artist, metalsmith, clotheshorse and sometimes writer who studied Fashion at Pratt Institute and received her BFA in Metals at SUNY New Paltz.
 Her work is influenced by the Victorian obsession with death and sentimentality, the Arts and Crafts Movement and the American Studio Jewelry movement that followed WWII, when artists resurrected an appreciation of the handmade by rejecting the principles of mass production.
 Lola’s work has been included in many publications and can be found in the collections of the Museum of Art and Design and the Metropolitan Museum of Art in New York City.